-All permanent employees who work more than one thousand hours per fiscal year of the City shall be entitled to a leave of absence for sickness, accident or disability with full pay to the extent of eight hours for each calendar month of employment with the City, accumulative to one thousand four hundred forty hours.
+All permanent employees who work more than one thousand hours per fiscal year of the City shall be entitled to a leave of absence for sickness, accident or disability with full pay to the extent of eight (8) hours for each calendar month of employment with the City, accumulative to one thousand four hundred forty (1,440) hours.

-Where the leave provided for in this section extends to more than three working days, the employee shall furnish his/her department head with satisfactory medical evidence that the leave was necessary.
+Where the leave provided for in this section extends to more than three (3) working days, the employee shall furnish his/her department head with satisfactory medical evidence that the leave was necessary.

-The department head, or his/her designee, shall have the right to investigate and determine the extent of an employee's illness who is claiming benefits under this Section.
+The Human Resources Director, or his/her designee, shall have the right to investigate and determine the extent of an employee's illness who is claiming benefits under this Section.